stam66/PopoverCanvas/README.md

 Draws a rect/roundrect that with a triange/arrow at requested size (top/right/bottom/left) at either start/mid/end of selected side.

 ##### Usage
-Wmbed controls in canvas as needed; can used directly or embeded in a container control
+Embed controls in canvas as needed; can used directly or embeded in a container control

 ##### Properties exposed in IDE:
 - lineColour as color //default is black